What to Do and See in Pinhão, Portugal

 Disclaimer: This post contains affiliate links, which means that I may earn a commission if you make a purchase by clicking a link (at no extra cost to you).
 This helps to keep the blog running and growing, with lots of free content for you to enjoy.

 Did you know that port-style fortified wine is produced outside of Portugal, but it can’t be labelled ‘port’ unless it’s produced in the Douro Valley in Portugal?
 That’s just one of many things I learned about port while in Pinhão.

-You can visit different vineyards to do guided tours, sample their port and wine varieties and learn about the production process.
-Here are some of Pinhao’s most well-rated tours to consider:
+One of the most popular activities in Pinhão is visiting different vineyards to do guided tours, sample their port and wine varieties and learn about the production process.
 We went to Quinta de La Rosa for a one-hour tour and tasting.
 The tour & tasting cost €21 per person and we were able to try two five-year-old ports, along with two of their wines.
 Quinta de La Rosa has a popular on-site restaurant, as well as a shop to take a bottle or two home with you.
 Before visiting Portugal, I knew nothing about port and now know I’m a huge fan, especially a well-aged tawny!

-If you prefer to be more spontaneous, you can buy your boat tickets on arrival at the pier.
 Most tours along the Douro River include an audio guide that can be accessed from your phone (via the free Magnifico Douro app, multiple languages available).

 We were there in April, and it was warm and very sunny, so I imagine in the summer months it’d be very tiring.
 There are no water taps along the way so make sure you bring plenty with you.
 Also remember a sun hat or sun umbrella as there are no trees or covering.
-Once you reach the top of Casal de Loivos, you should stop off at D’Origem for a refreshing, well-earned glass of wine (their rose is crisp, fruity and delicious) and a plate of meat and cheese produced by their farm.
-The views across the Douro Valley are stunning from D’Origem.

 We really liked our hotel Dois Lagares House, which is around 15 minutes away from Pinhão train station.
 The accommodation is on the Quinta de Santo António vineyard and guests can take tours through the vineyard and sample their wines.
 Dois Lagares House is cozy, comfortable and stylish, and we particularly enjoyed the private outdoor seating area.
 Even though it is next to a road, we slept very well both nights.
 It would be a great place for groups to visit, as there’s a communal living room on the first floor, along with tables and chairs.